JWKennington/sxolar/docs/source/index.rst

 It includes low-level and high-level interfaces for querying arXiv metadata, summarizing query results into digest formats, based on a configuration file.

+The tools are written in Python and are designed to be used in any python application.
+The tools are designed to be used in place of the [Arxiv API](https://arxiv.org/help/api/index), with a simpler interface and more features, including

+* Searching and downloading papers
+* Creating personalized search indices for easy repeated searches
+* Exploring the network of citations between papers

+Ultimately, the goal of this project is to provide a set of tools that can be used to build a personalized search engine for academic papers, with the ability to search, download, and explore the network of citations between papers.

 Getting Started
 ---------------